The Spice Finch (Scaly-breasted Munia)

 - L. p. holmesi: Bornean Scaly-breasted Munia

-- L. p. nisoria: Javan Scaly-breasted Munia
+- L. p. nisoria: Javan Scaly-breasted Munia, Javan Spice Bird

 - L. p. baweana: Bawean Scaly-breasted Munia